Dr Adam Strickson

 Current work and pending publications

 Wingbeats: libretti, poems, commentary and photo documentation of Amy’s Last Dive and Flight Paths.
-To be published by Valley Press, Scarborough, November 2012.
+Published by Valley Press, Scarborough, December 2012.
 Editor and principal contributor.

-Libretto for dramatic cantata, for Priory 900 (Bridlington), July 2013.
+Libretto and production for Sailing to the Marvellous dramatic cantata, for Priory 900 (Bridlington), October 2013.
 Composer: Cheryl Frances-Hoad.

 Poet in Residence for Trinity Centre, Leeds (to April 2013)

-Script for Bolton Octagon Theatre/Youth on Unity for North-West tour, late spring 2013.
+Script for Bolton Octagon Theatre/Youth on Unity for North-West tour.
 Directors: Elizabeth Newman and Lisa O’Neill- Rogan.
+2011.

 Poet’s residency for Ceramic Review.
 A collaboration with ceramic sculptor Rosa Nyugen.
 Publication September 2012.